PilotProgrammer/aws-cdk-lambda-starter/README.md

 Now after getting the "hello world" local CodeBuild working, it's time to apply the same tactic to the "CodeBuild Example" CDK app we already have.

-In the "CodeBuild Example" article, the buildspec for the lambda CodeBuild is defined directly within the TypeScript, as follows (this is in the lib/pipeline-stack.ts file):
+In the "CodeBuild Example" article, the buildspec for the Lambda CodeBuild is defined directly within the TypeScript, as follows (this is in the lib/pipeline-stack.ts file):

 ```typescript
 const lambdaBuild = new codebuild.PipelineProject(this, 'LambdaBuild', {